douglasgreen/duolingo/esperanto/vocab.md

 - the button - la butono
 - the cafe - la kafejo
 - the cake - la kuko
-- the cap - la ĉapelo
+- the cap; the hat - la ĉapelo
 - the car - la aŭto
 - the carrot - la karoto
 - the cat - la kato
 - the cellphone; the mobile phone - la poŝtelefono
 - the cheese - la fromaĝo
-- the chicken (bird) - la koko; la kokino
+- the chicken (bird) - la kokino; la koko
 - the chicken (meat) - la kokaĵo
-- the child - la infano; la gefilo
+- the child - la gefilo; la infano
 - the chocolate - la ĉokolado
-- the city - la urbo
+- the city; the town - la urbo
 - the clock - la horloĝo
 - the coat - la mantelo
 - the color - la koloro